Choose What to Observe: Task-Aware Semantic-Geometric Representations for Visuomotor Policy: Experiments

 \paragraph{Benchmarks and tasks} We conduct experiments on RoboMimic (Lift)~\cite{robomimic2021}, ManiSkill (YCB object grasp)~\cite{taomaniskill3}, and RLBench (CloseGrill, ToiletSeatDown, CloseMicrowave and OpenBox)~\cite{james2019rlbench}.
 We further validate on real Franka robot arm setup, described in Sec.~\ref{sec:real_robot}.

 \paragraph{Methods compared} We compare three observation variants: (i) \textbf{ORG}: raw images; (ii) \textbf{L0}: SAM3-driven canonical label-colored rendering (constant background with fixed colors for robot/gripper and target object; Sec.~\ref{sec:obs_extraction}); and (iii) \textbf{L1}: L0 with optional geometry injection by overwriting masked regions with normalized monocular depth from Depth Anything~3 (DA3) (Sec.~\ref{sec:depth_injection}).
 All variants share the same policy backbone and training recipe (FMP or SmolVLA); only the input observation is changed.
+Our goal is to isolate the effect of the observation interface: all policy backbones, encoders, optimization settings, and demonstrations are kept fixed, and only the input representation is changed.
+Training-time augmentation/domain randomization and pretrained latent visual encoders are complementary robustness mechanisms and are therefore not the focus of this controlled comparison.

 \paragraph{Appearance-shift (OOD) protocol} We report both in-distribution (ID) and out-of-distribution (OOD) performance.
 ID uses the standard benchmark visual settings.
 For OOD, we introduce controlled appearance shifts that are \emph{held out} from training: \begin{itemize} \item \textbf{OOD-Obj:} novel object appearances via unseen colors. \item \textbf{OOD-Bg:} novel scene appearance via background color changes and/or additional clutter distractors. \end{itemize} We keep task success definitions unchanged, isolating appearance as the primary source of distribution shift.